How to get rid of rats and mice.

 Droppings : New rodent droppings are shiny and pliable and within 2-3 days become dull and hard.
 Mouse droppings are 3-6mm long and have pointed ends.
 Rat droppings are up to 12mm long and have blunted ends.

-Rub Marks : These are greasy smear marks and they are caused when rodents rub their fur against vertical surfaces such as walls
+Rub Marks : Rodent rub marks are greasy smear marks that are caused when rodents rub their fur against vertical surfaces such as walls.
+The marks are usually the same color as the rodent’s fur and can range in size from a few millimeters to several centimeters.

 Sounds : Rats and Mice are normally heard at night and they include squeaking in the case of mice and clawing and gnawing in the case of rats.